denismunene2006-lab/my-website/README.md

 ## Overview

 D-LABS is a professional business website that serves as both a portfolio and a service platform.
-It combines modern UI/UX design with technical SEO best practices to deliver a fast, accessible, and conversion-ready experience.
+It combines modern UI/UX design with technical SEO best practices to deliver a fast, accessible, and conversion-ready experience

 **Key highlights:**
 - 14 fully responsive HTML pages covering services, blog, portfolio, and contact